alcory/-codeWARS/README.md

-# codeWARS
+# CODEWARS KATA's
-This repository contains my solutions to the presented CODEWARS problems, all of them written in PYTHON.
+This repository contains my solutions to the presented CODEWARS problems, or KATA as they put it, all of them written in PYTHON.

-You will find the following programs:
+My profile in the webpage is https://www.codewars.com/users/alcory

+Next, you will find an explanation to every document published in this repository

 ## Convert number to reversed array of digits